The Basilica

 This chapel was once dedicated to Santa Maria de’ Rustigani.
 It houses a sculpture of Our Lady of Peace (1394) carved in Istrian stone by the German sculptor Giovanni Ferabech.

-The main work in this space is the Precious Polyptych (1477) painted on wood by Tommaso Garelli.
-The votive paintings on the side walls of the chapel are also very interesting.
+The principal work in this chapel is the precious polyptych (1477) painted on panel by Tommaso Garelli.

 The fresco polyptych above the altar (c.
 1474) is attributed to Jacopo di Cristoforo Moretti.
 It depicts Saint Ambrose in the centre and two military saints (possibly Proculus and Florian) at his sides.

-formerly of the Società dei Notai, today Rinaldi
+formerly of the Society of Notaries, now Rinaldi

-formerly Garganelli, then Ratta, then of the Fabbrica
+formerly Garganelli, then Ratta, and later of the Fabbrica

-The chapel was renovated in 1908: the large window was reopened and a bust of St Laurence by Giuseppe Romagnoli, along with a painting of the Pietà (1519) by Amico Aspertini, were placed above the altar.
+The chapel was renovated in 1908, when the large window was reopened and, above the altar, a bust of Saint Lawrence by Giuseppe Romagnoli and the painting of the Pietà (1519) by Amico Aspertini were installed.

 formerly Castelli